ducndh/ducndh/README.md

   </a>
 </div>

-- 🔭 I have recently graduated from Carleton College with computer science major and math minor
+- 🔭 I graduated from Carleton College with computer science major and math minor
 - 🌱 I’m currently learning more about Real Time Analytic System and Machine Learning Ops
 - 👯 I’m looking to collaborate on building highly-available systems
 - 💬 Ask me about any types of films (I'm currently looking at French films), animes or mangas that you want to discuss